deephaven/web-client-ui/packages/icons/README.md

 ## Development

-This is part of the deephaven/core monorepo, and published as a package via lerna from the web/client-ui folder.
+This is part of the deephaven/web-client-ui monorepo, and published as a package via lerna from the root folder.
 Develop the icons locally by running `npm install` within the `core/web/client-ui/packages/icons` folder.

 Build with `npm run build`.
 The build step will perform a command line svg optimization step on both the dh and vs icons.
 It attempts to merge all paths, which can be bad if you have intersecting shapes.
 Don't have intersecting shapes.
 Both svg sets are copied to the dist folder.
 Then we use the build.js script to transform the svg files into the exported .js and .ts files needed by react-fontawesome.